shinhwagk/lnote/README.md

 ## Features

-1. recode your note in row
+1. record your note in row
-2. recode your example files in folder
+2. record your example files in folder
-3. recode your note with document in folder (document just a markdown)
+3. record your note with document in folder (document just a markdown)

 ## Source